-Shipping a car from Texas to Minnesota
+Shipping a car from Texas to Minnesota Guide

 What services do auto transport companies offer?

-- open and enclosed car carrier
+- by carrier type: open and enclosed trailer

-- standard and expedited delivery
+- by delivery time-frame: standard and expedited delivery

 How much does it cost to ship a car from Texas to Minnesota?

-What documents do I need when shipping a car?
+What documents do I need to ship a car?

 Nicknamed the “North Star State” or the “Land of 10,000 Lakes”, Minnesota has a population of over 5.7 million people and it continues to grow.
-In the recent years, more people have been showing interest in moving to Minnesota thanks to the high quality of life and the overall welcoming environment of the state, among other reasons.
+It owes that to the high quality of life and the overall welcoming environment, among other reasons.
 The state is mainly made up of rural areas and waterbody, which is perfect for nature and outdoor lovers.

 Economy and employment Opportunities